 Both on- and off-campus students can purchase meal and debit plans, accepted at all food outlets on campus.

 The catering service offers a range of services including breakfast, lunches, dinners, and receptions.

-Food service at UNBC is provided by Compass Group Canada (Beaver) Ltd.
+Food service at UNBC is provided by Chartwells, a member of Compass Group Canada.

 Vending Services